Skip to content

 Changing the federal classification of marijuana could have major implications for small businesses in the industry.

-FILE - Caretakers oversee a grow room for medical marijuana at ShowGrow, a medical marijuana dispensary in Los Angeles, April 20, 2017.
-(AP Photo/Richard Vogel, File)Read moreRichard Vogel / AP
+Caretakers oversee a grow room for medical marijuana at ShowGrow, a medical marijuana dispensary in Los Angeles, April 20, 2017.
+Read moreRichard Vogel / AP

 Since 1970, cannabis has been classified under the Controlled Substances Act as a Schedule I narcotic, one that has “high potential for abuse” and that has “no currently accepted medical use in the United States.”
 That could soon change.

-Although many states — including Pennsylvania and New Jersey — already allow the use of cannabis products like marijuana for either medical or recreation purposes, the businesses that sell these products face significant challenges due to its uncertain legality.
+Although many states — including Pennsylvania and New Jersey — already allow the use of cannabis products like marijuana for either medical or recreational purposes, the businesses that sell these products face significant challenges due to its uncertain legality.

 The good news for these businesses is that earlier this year the Justice Department submitted a request to reclassify — or reschedule — cannabis to a Schedule III drug.
-That would put it on the same level as a prescription drug like Tylenol with codeine, certain steroids like Testosterone, or anesthetics like Ketamine.
+That would put it on the same level as a prescription drug like Tylenol with codeine, certain steroids like testosterone, or anesthetics like ketamine.
 A hearing is scheduled in early December with a decision expected sometime in 2025.

-Because its current Federal classification creates unique hurdles, the proposed rule change would boost profits in the industry, easing many challenges these business owners currently face.
+Because its current federal classification creates unique hurdles, the proposed rule change would boost profits in the industry, easing many challenges these business owners currently face.
 Here are some potential changes on the horizon.

 Tax deductions for cannabis companies

-Cannabis businesses currently cannot take advantage of common tax deductions like rent, payroll and other operating costs.
+Cannabis businesses currently cannot take advantage of common tax deductions like rent, payroll, and other operating costs.

 “You can’t deduct business expenses other than the product cost itself,” says Anthony Minniti, who runs a cannabis dispensary within his pharmacy, Bell Rexall Pharmacy, in Camden.
 “You’re paying tax on the gross profit of a sale, not the net profit because you don’t get any write-offs.”